RandomHashTags/swift-htmlkit/README.md

 - [Contributing](#contributing)
 - [Funding](#funding)

-## Why?
+## Why
-- Swift Macros are powerful and offer performance benefits
+- Swift Macros are powerful, efficient and essentially removes any runtime overhead
-- Alternative libraries may not fit all situations and may restrict how the html is generated/manipulated, prone to human error, or cost a constant performance overhead (middleware, rendering, result builders, etc)
+- Alternative libraries may not fit all situations and may restrict how the html is generated, manipulated, prone to human error, or cost a constant performance overhead (middleware, rendering, result builders, etc)
-- HTML macros enforce safety, can be used anywhere, and compile directly to strings which are easily manipulated
+- HTML macros enforce safety, can be used anywhere, and compile directly to strings
 - The output is minified at no performance cost
 ## Examples
 ### Basic